gvwilson/sensibleadventures/bookster/bookster.md

 The bookster propped himself up one elbow.  "*La*, he does not get on with his father.
 And even less well with his father's new wife," he added with a sigh.
-"So he spends as little time with them as he can, which means he spends most of his time on the street.
-As I once did," he added, stretching out on his back with a sigh.
+"So he spends as little time with them as he can, which means he spends most of his time on the street."

-"Oh."
+"Oh.
+So why did you let him get arrested?"

+The bookster grinned like a mischievous child.
+"He needed practice escaping.
+As I once did."

 Erileine digested that for a moment.
 "Razi?"

 "Mm?"

 "Do you ever miss your home?"

-She felt rather than saw him turn his head to study her.
+The bookster smiled at that rather than grinning, but his expression was tinged with melancholy.
 "Yes," he said after a long pause.
 "But it has changed a great deal since I first left it, and so have I."

 He got them moving again before dawn.
 Mountain streams quieted their thirst, but the early berries they stripped off the bushes weren't